Jaswantiben Jamnadas Popat

-Jaswantiben Jamnadas Popat is an Indian businesswoman, who is one of the founders of Shri Mahila Griha Udyog Lijjat Papad, a women's worker cooperative involved in manufacturing of various fast-moving consumer goods.
+Jaswantiben Jamnadas Popat (1930 – 21 September 2023) was an Indian businesswoman, who was one of the founders of Shri Mahila Griha Udyog Lijjat Papad, a women's worker cooperative involved in manufacturing of various fast-moving consumer goods.
 On January 26, 2021, the Government of India conferred her India's fourth-highest civilian award the Padma Shri in Trade and Industry category.

-As of 2021, she was reported to be 91 years old.
-She is one of the seven founders who founded the company producing popular 'Lijjat Papad' in 1959 as a household venture.
+jaswantiben Popat was one of the seven founders who founded the company producing popular 'Lijjat Papad' in 1959 as a household venture.
 She started the company with a seed capital of ₹80, their cooperative venture - the Shri Mahila Griha Udyog Lijjat Papad and now has a turnover of over ₹1600 crore.
 Her organization has employed nearly 45,000 women.

+Jaswantiben died on 21 September 2023.